phreakyphoenix/AmzTrack/README.md

 7. 🎉 Congratulations!
 You're all set to never miss a price drop on your favorite Amazon product again.
 Happy shopping and happy coding! 🎉

-For more details and to share feedback, check out the [Documentation](https://github.com/phreakyphoenix/AmzTrack).
+For more details about usage, check out this [Blog article](https://phreakyphoenix.tech/blog/amztrack-track-amazon-prices-with-python).
 Feel free to open Issues and Pull Requests if you have any suggestions or improvements.
 Let's make AmzTrack even better together! 💬